 But Wait, There's More!

-There are several, more esoteric methods of travel that are available to players, but these mostly function similar to those presented here - or as slight variations therein.
+There are several additional, more esoteric methods of travel that are available to players, but these mostly function similar to those presented here - or as slight variations therein.
 These other motive abilities will be described more fully as becomes necessary (usually in their specific equipment or power descriptions).

 Concepts of Range